ChilliCream/graphql-platform/website/src/docs/hotchocolate/v14/migrating/migrate-from-13-to-14.md

 The interface `IQueryResultBuilder` and its implementations were replaced with `OperationResultBuilder` which produces an `OperationResult` on `Build()`.

+## Operation complexity analyzer replaced

+The Operation Complexity Analyzer in v13 has been replaced by Cost Analysis in v14, based on the draft [IBM Cost Analysis specification](https://ibm.github.io/graphql-specs/cost-spec.html).

+- The `Complexity` property on `RequestExecutorOptions` (accessed via `ModifyRequestOptions`) has been removed.
+- Cost analysis is enabled by default.

+Please see the [documentation](../../security/cost-analysis) for further information.

 ## DateTime scalar enforces a specific format

 The `DateTime` scalar will now enforce a specific format.
 The time and offset are now required, and fractional seconds are limited to 7.
 This aligns it with the DateTime Scalar spec (<https://www.graphql-scalars.com/date-time/>), with the one difference being that fractions of a second are optional, and 0-7 digits may be specified.